-Thai Union is committed to sourcing 100% of our branded tuna from fisheries that are either Marine Stewardship Council (MSC) certified, or engaged in Fishery Improvement Projects (FIPs) to move them towards MSC certification.
+Thai Union is committed to sourcing 100 percent of our branded tuna from fisheries that are either Marine Stewardship Council (MSC) certified or engaged in Fishery Improvement Projects (FIPs) to move them towards MSC certification.
 To view our latest update, click here to download the Tuna Commitment 2017 Progress Report.

 MSC certification is widely recognized as being the best mark of seafood sustainability.

 MSC uses scientific evidence to assess fisheries based on three criteria – sustainable fish stocks, minimal environmental impacts, and effective management of the fishery.
-Every year, we will report on our progress towards our target of 75% of our global branded tuna being sustainably sourced by 2020.
+Every year, we will report on our progress towards our target of 75 percent of our global branded tuna being sustainably sourced by 2020.

 Parties involved can include governments, vessels, factories and seafood companies.

-When a fishery decides to move towards MSC certification, it enters into a FIP, where all the parties involved commit to improve their fishing operations – to ensure that fish stocks are sustainable, environmental impacts are minimized, and that the fishery is effectively managed.
+When a fishery decides to move toward MSC certification, it enters into a FIP, where all the parties involved commit to improve their fishing operations to ensure fish stocks are sustainable, environmental impacts are minimized, and that the fishery is effectively managed.